harpingon/cx16/README.md

  > add an order to a list 'storeaction'
  > also 'initlist' resets the action list

+* algo.inc

+ > The Life algorithm.
+Read all cells, compute
+ > neighbor count and, if cell changes state
+ > use 'storeaction' to implement the change

 * grid.grid

  > starting grid pattern